openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 ## Search for a Product by Nutri-score

-You may also wish to filter products based on different criteria using  the Open Food Facts API.
-To search for Orange Juice with a nutrition_grade of `c` , query the [Search for Products Endpoint](https://openfoodfacts.github.io/openfoodfacts-server/reference/api/#tag/Read-Requests/operation/get-search).
+Using the Open Food Facts API, you can filter products based on different criteria.
+To search for products in the Orange Juice category with a nutrition_grade of `c`, query the [Search for Products endpoint](https://openfoodfacts.github.io/openfoodfacts-server/reference/api/#tag/Read-Requests/operation/get-search).

 ### Describing the Search Request